 From strokes to orthopedic trauma to car accidents, our providers are on hand 24/7 to care for anyone who needs emergency care.
-Our Emergency and Trauma Center at Midtown Medical Center is a Level II Trauma Center.
+Our Emergency and Trauma Center at Piedmont Columbus Regional Midtown Campus is a Level II Trauma Center.
 It’s more than an emergency department.
 This 47-bed unit features six trauma beds for the most serious injuries, accidents and illnesses, as well as specialty-trained providers and physicians who are board certified in emergency care.
-In west central Georgia and east Alabama, Midtown Medical Center is where people turn for critical care.
+In west central Georgia and east Alabama, Piedmont Columbus Regional Midtown Campus is where people turn for critical care.

 All emergency rooms are not created equal.
 Our Emergency Department (ED) is designated as a Level II Trauma Center by the American College of Surgeons.
 This designation is based on several factors.
 Our nurses and physicians are trained in emergency care.
 We can triage all patients and perform all necessary lab work.
 We always have an ample supply of blood products for transfusions.
 And at a moment’s notice, we can assemble a team of specialists—including surgeons—in order to address the needs of the patient.